Medical Debt Strategies

 The program covers a wide range of health services.
 These typically include doctor visits, hospital stays, long-term care, preventive care like vaccines and screenings, mental health and substance use treatment, prescription drugs. as well as dental and vision care.

-To make matters worse, reviewing insurance Explanation of Benefits (“EOB”) can be extremely frustrating.
-We can refer you to medical billing advocates to review your bills and EOB to be sure they accurately reflect what you should have to pay.
-They also typically have access to the reimbursement your provider would accept from insurance and cash price they would charge and can be very helpful in negotiating the amount of the debt.
+We can connect you with medical billing advocates to review your medical bills to be sure they accurately reflect what you should have to pay.
+They are experts in negotiating the amount of medical bills.

 Insurance Denials

 This is extremely frustrating with the result that most people won’t challenge the denial and end up with medical debt or foregoing needed medical care.
-We can refer you to healthcare advocates who have the expertise to help you fill an appeal.
+We can refer you to and coordinate with healthcare advocates who have the expertise to file an appeal.

 Harassment by Debt Collectors